SynBioDex/SBOL-visual/SEPs/SEP_V017.md

 Arabinose

 #### Notes
+The RECOMMENDED hexagon shape is suggested for diagrams where labels are being kept inside of shapes or where there are potentially many species of small molecules.
+The alternatives allow a greater degree of visual distinction for individual species of small molecule, but will typically require external labels.

+When small geometric shapes, it is RECOMMENDED that visual differentiation be maximized by associating each distinct species in a diagram with a different small geometric shape.
+Rotations may also be used (e.g., pentagon pointing up vs. pentagon pointing down).

+With small geometric shapes or chemical diagrams it is RECOMMENDED that labels should be placed outside of the shapes rather than inside, to avoid squeezing the labels.

 To avoid confusion with pills or ellipses, when the small circle alternative glyph is used, it SHOULD be significantly smaller than other types of molecular species glyphs, as indicated by the recommended scale of the glyph.

 Alternate BioPAX definition: Small Molecule: http://www.biopax.org/release/biopax-level3.owl#SmallMolecule